+Yet NAFTA has remained a lasting target in the broader argument over open trade.
 President Donald J. Trump says the agreement has reversed U. S. manufacturing production, and jobs, to Mexico, and in August 2017 his administration relaunched negotiations with Canada and Mexico with the goal of reforming it.
 It is doubtful to say that Mexico would have done better in the presence of NAFTA.
 In fact, we can demonstrate the productivity rate of Mexico with other regional countries since 1994 using available economic and social indexes.
-According to the center of economic and policy research in Washington DC, the growth of GDP per capita in https://assignbuster.com/about-is-significantly-higher-than-what-the/ Mexico from 1994 until 2016 has increased by only 28.
-7 percent, cumulatively, with the annual rate of just 1.
+According to the center of economic and policy research in Washington DC, the growth of GDP per capita in Mexico from 1994 until 2016 has increased by only 28.

+7 percent, cumulatively, with annual rate of just 1.
 2 percent.
 Therefore, it turned to be less in contrast with other regional countries in Latin America like Panama, Peru, Chile with (4.
 0, 3.

 2, 3.
 0) percent annual growth respectively, in the same period.
 The same study shows Mexico's growth ranks 15th of 20 countries in the GDP index.
 Those numbers are a clear indicator of the poor performance of Mexico since the implementation of NAFTA comparing to countries that are not part of that agreement.
 Another important fact we need to mention is Mexico's growth rate in contrast with the rest of region since NAFTA, comparing to the one before it.
 According to the center of economic and policy research in Washington DC, Mexico increased twice its income per capita from 1960 to 1980, which was higher than that in its Latin American counterparts as a whole.

-Interestingly, if that growth had continued to increase, Mexico would be a high-income nation today.
+Interestingly, if that growth had continued to increase, Mexico would be a high income nation today.
 The regional growth of GDP per capita has declined from 87 percent in 1960-1980 to only 9 percent from the period from 1980 to 2000, in other words, 0.

 9 annually.
 Mexico's share in that decline was from 97 percent GDP growth per capita to just 13 percent.
-In the period from 2000 to 2016, the regional GDP growth per capita was 1.

-5 percent annually, with 0.
+In the period from 2000 to 2016, the regional GDP growth per capita was 1.5 percent annually, with 0.

 8 percent growth rate for Mexico, according to Feenstra, Inklaar, and Timmer (2015) and IMF (2016).
-Another study done Laura Carlsen, the director of the Americas program at the center for international policy, Shows the negative impact of NAFTA on Mexico's https://assignbuster.com/about-is-significantly-higher-than-what-the/ economy.
-According to her, American financial aid or what is called subsidy aiming to support US corn and others main produce, has damaged the Mexican farmer market by dumping it with subsidized corp making the pieces to drop and farmer's livings significantly insufficient.
-Consequently, around million have been forced to leave their farms to survive, and prices have increased making people's life difficult.
-20 million Mexicans live in food poverty, and 25 percent of the population can't afford staple food not speaking of the 25 percent of children suffering from malnutrition.

-Another important adverse outcome of NAFTA is the dramatic increase in the number of Mexican migrants to the United States, with a rate of half a million annually following NAFTA.
+Another study done Laura Carlsen, the director of the Americas program at the center for international policy, Shows the negative impact of NAFTA on Mexico's economy.
+According to her, American financial aid or what is called subsidy aiming to supporting US corn and others main produces, has damaged the Mexican farmer market by dumping it with subsidized corp making the pieces to drop and farmer's livings significantly insufficient.
+Consequently, around million have been forced to leave their farms to survive, and prices has increased making people's life difficult.
+20 million Mexicans live in food poverty, and 25 percent of the population can't afford staple food not speaking of the 25 precent of children suffering from malnutrition.
+Another important negative outcome of NAFTA is the dramatic increase in the number of Mexican migrants to the United States, with a rate of half a million annually following NAFTA.
 According to Laura Carlsen, NAFTA jeopardized farmers when multinational corporations controlled their lands that supported their families for decades.
-Moreover, the significant increase in poverty level created a very fertilized ground for criminals to flourish and threatens the social and economic environment.
-Another study was done by National Autonomous University of Mexico (UNAM) affirms that Mexico has not achieved their goals within NAFTA regarding decreasing the poverty level in the country, with 55.
-1 percent poverty rate in 2014 and 52.
-4 percent rate in 1994.
-It is also useful to compare the performance of Mexico in decreasing the poverty level with the ones in the regional countries.
+Moreover, the significant increase in poverty level created a very fertilized ground to criminals to flourish and threatens the social and economic environment.